rwestlund/responsive-dialog/README.md

     - What text to use for the confirm button.
     - Default: `"Save"`

+## Mixins

+- `--responsive-dialog-paper-dialog`
+    - Applied to the `paper-dialog` used on screens larger than `responsiveWidth`.
+You may want to set a certain width here, to prevent the dialog from dynamically growing.

 ## API

 Call `.open()` and `.close()`, just like with the standard `paper-dialog`.
 When